Australian Govt To Fund Micro-credential Courses To Address Skills Shortage - UrduPoint

 Australian Gov't To Fund Micro-credential Courses To Address Skills Shortage

-CANBERRA, (UrduPoint / Pakistan Point News - 11th Jun, 2023 ) --:Australian universities will offer more than 20 micro-credential short courses in a bid to fill skill gaps across the country.
+CANBERRA, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) --::Australian universities will offer more than 20 micro-credential short courses in a bid to fill skill gaps across the country.

 Minister for education Jason Clare announced 18.5 million Australian Dollars (12.4 million U.S.